Exodromy: Stratified higher topoi

-\begin{nul} A sheaf on a poset $P$ (with its Alexandroff topology -- \Cref{dfn:Alexandroff}) is determined by its values on the principal open sets, which coincide with its stalks.
-Precisely, the principal opens form a basis for the topology on $ P $ and $ \Ptilde $, and the assignment $\goesto{p}{P_{\geq p}}$ is a fully faithful functor $ \incto{P}{\Open(P)^{\op}} $ which induces an equivalence
+\begin{nul} A sheaf on a finite poset $P$ (with its Alexandroff topology of \Cref{dfn:Alexandroff}) is determined by its values on the principal open sets.
+These values coincide with the stalks of the sheaf.
+Precisely, the principal opens form a basis for the topology on $ P $; moreover, and the assignment $\goesto{p}{P_{\geq p}}$ defines a fully faithful functor $ i_P \colon \incto{P}{\Open(P)^{\op}} $, and restriction along $ i_P $ defines an equivalence